propertools/meridian-protocol/README.md

 ## Status

-This is an early draft circulated for review and comment.
+This is an early-stage Internet-Draft (draft-00/01).

+The protocol is stable enough for discussion and early prototyping, but not yet suitable for production deployment.

 It has been shared with members of the IETF community and is being developed in the open.

+**This is an early draft circulated for review and comment.**

 We are actively seeking: